Your New Portfolio Management Practice

 • Program Level – Program Governance Board

-• Project Level – Project Governance Board
+• Project Level – Project Governance Board and/or Project Steering Committee

 The Documents You Create to Kickstart Portfolio Management

-1. Portfolio Vision
+1. Portfolio Strategic Plan

 2. Portfolio Charter